Building an SQL Query

 4. The results are presented in a table view in the Results window.

 1. Go to Query Builder > DB Connection > select a DB Interface.
-The list of DB objects (Tables, Views and Synonyms) of the DB connection is displayed in the DB Tree.
+The list of DB objects (Tables, Views and Synonyms) of the DB connection is displayed in the DB Tree (as seen in the image below).

 2. Create and edit the SQL query.
 You can either create the SQL query manually or edit an SQL query using the Query Builder window.

-3. To execute the SQL statement, click on Execute Query.
+3. To execute the SQL statement, click on Execute Query (in the Query Settings toolbar).

 4. Open the Results tab to view the SQL results.